Top Things to Do in Bhutan

 10. Check Out Dzongs and Monasteries of Bhutan

 Check out Dzongs and monasteries in your Bhutan tour.
 The castle-like Dzongs, with their gently tapering walls, classic lines, large courtyards and beautiful galleries, are among the finest examples of Bhutanese architecture.
-You should at least a visit to one Dzong in your Bhutan Tour Itinerary.
+You should at least add one of the Dzongs of Bhutan in your Bhutan Tour Itinerary.
 You may find out that religion has an overwhelming influence in Bhutanese architecture.

 Read more on Dzongs of Bhutan, the architectural treat of Bhutan

 11. Get on the Trekking Trail : Into the Wilderness